VERSO-UVM/IBM-Granite-Hackathon/final-presentation.md

 - Your repository link should appear on your slides.
 - Recommended tools: Google Slides, PowerPoint, or Markdown-based slide tools (e.g., Marp, Reveal.js).

-**Submission:** Upload or link your slide deck in your team's repository before April 18.
+**Submission:** Upload your slide deck as a PDF in your team's repository before April 18.
 Details on how to share the link will be provided at kickoff.

 ---